 The Adult Degree Program realizes that students have different learning styles and time schedules and sometimes it is challenging to conform to the needs of the team to the needs of the assignment.
-We encourage students to work through these challenges together and to positively encourage each other through completion of team assignments.
+Students are encouraged to work through these challenges together and to positively encourage each other through completion of team assignments.